 - Merz, J. T., 1907–14, History of European Thought in the Nineteenth Century, New York, NY: Dover (reprint edition; originally London and Edinburgh: Blackwood & Sons).

-- Morgan, M. J., 1977, Molyneaux's Question: Vision, Touch, and the Philosophy of Perception, Cambridge and New York, NY: Cambridge UP.
+- Morgan, M. J., 1977, Molyneaux's Question: Vision, Touch, and the Philosophy of Perception, Cambridge and New York: Cambridge University Press.

 - Orth, E. W., 1986, “Rudolf Hermann Lotze: Das Ganze unseres Welt- und Selbstverständnisses,” J. Speck (ed.), Grundprobleme der grossen Philosophen.
 Philosophie der Neuzeit IV, Goettingen: Vandenhoeck & Ruprecht.

 - Pester, R., 1997, Hermann Lotze–Wege seines Denkens und Forschens.
 Ein Kapitel deutscher Philosophie- und Wissenschaftsgeschichte im 19 Jahrhundert, Würzburg: Könighausen & Neumann.